gardener/documentation/website/documentation/guides/applications/service-access/_index.md

 nginx-svc   LoadBalancer   100.67.182.148   a54a62300696611e88ba00af02406931-1787163476.eu-central-1.elb.amazonaws.com   80:31196/TCP   9m        app=nginx-app
 ```

-A service of type LoadBalancer **combines the capabilities of a NodePort with the ability to setup a complete ingress path**.
+A service of type `LoadBalancer` **combines the capabilities of a NodePort with the ability to setup a complete ingress path**.
 Hence the service can be accessible from outside the cluster without the need for additional components like an Ingress.

-To test the external IP run this curl command from your local machine:
+To test the external IP, run this curl command from your local machine:

 ```bash